dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 Part 1, because it made the termination of the search in each direction trivial and automatic in Part 2.

+### Day 12: Rain Risk ###

+Following directions.
+I decided to learn about Complex in Nim, a fortuitous choice because the conversion from Part 1 to Part 2 was almost trivial: change the starting condition, and about two lines of code.
+Hooray.
+Again, once the code compiled (as I figured out Nim syntax) it ran first time.

 ---

 ## Stats